-The Western Pende live on the banks of the Kwilu, while the Eastern Pende have settled on the banks of the Kasai downstream from Tshikapa.
-The influences of the neighboring ethnic groups, Mbla, Suku, Wongo, Leele, Kuba and Salempasu, have been imprinted on their extensive tribal art sculpture.
-Within this diversity, the Mbuya masks, produced every ten years, have a festive function and embody different characters, including the chief, the diviner and his wife, the prostitute, the possessed, etc. The masks of initiation and those of power, the minganji, represent the ancestors and are performed successively during the same ceremonies, agricultural festivals, initiation and circumcision rituals, and the enthronement of the chief.
-Governed by family chiefs, the djogo, with a priestly function, the Pende have sculptures intended to make contact with the ancestors, to whom sacrifices are offered.
-They are stored in a room or house adjoining that of the chief.
+The Western Pende live on the banks of the Kwilu, while the Eastern settled on the banks of the Kasaï downstream from Tshikapa.
+The influences of neighboring ethnic groups, Mbla, Suku, Wongo, Leele, Kuba and Salempasu imprinted on their large tribal art sculpture.
+Within this diversity, the Mbuya masks, realistic, produced every ten years, take on a festive function, and embody different characters, including the chief, the diviner and his wife, the prostitute, the possessed, etc...
+The masks of initiation and those of power, the minganji such as our example, represent the ancestors and occur successively during the same ceremonies, agricultural festivals, initiation rituals and circumcision mukanda, enthronement of the chief.

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (9.0 loyalty points = 9.0 euros) which you can use towards your next purchase

 You could also be interested by these items